AnyChart/docs.anychart.com/Maps/Labels.md

 ## Source Data Access

 Labels are not only used to show the names of the regions or any other information that is defined in the data set.
-It's possible to adjust labels to make them show some properties that are defined only in the data source.
+It is possible to adjust labels to make them show some properties that are defined only in the data source.
 In AnyMap there is a {api:anychart.core.ChoroplethPoint#getFeatureProp}getFeatureProp(){api} method, that allows to get any information from the geoJson data.
 Look at the next sample and explore it in the playground to understand how it works.

-That's how properties look in geoJSON:
+That is how properties look in geoJSON:

 ```
 "properties": {